jf3482/hpml-project/README.md

 ## Steps to reproduce experiment-
 1) Follow tutorial in (revised)torchvision_finetuning_instance_segmentation.ipynb to perform transfer learning from Faster RCNN to Mask RCNN.
 Then follow up with running Pytorch's pruning on the network.

 2) Perform pruning with Torch-Pruning in Torch-pruning_noRetrain.ipynb and Torch-pruning_retrain.ipynb.
-Results are logged in wandb.
+Results are logged in wandb (https://wandb.ai/hpml-f23-proj/hpml-project-torchpruning_retrain?workspace=user-jf3482 and https://wandb.ai/hpml-f23-proj/hpml-project-torchpruning?workspace=user-jf3482).